aragon/aragon-wiki/docs/dev/bug_bounty.md

 !!! warning "**Low** (CVSS 1.0 - 3.9)"
     $500-$1,000

-Rewards will be awarded at the sole discretion of Aragon.
+Rewards will be awarded at the sole discretion of the Aragon Association.
 Quality of the report and reproduction instructions can impact the reward.
 Rewards will be paid out in ETH.

 For this initial bug bounty program there is a **maximum bounty pool of $250,000**.